-COMMITTEE PROSPECTS FOR 2021
+COMMITTEE PROSPECTS FOR 2023

-In 2021, the United States will follow up on the answers to our questions received from China on its 2019 notification and two prior notifications, as well as the Article 25.8 questions on the possibly unnotified subsidy programs to its steel industry.
-The United States will also seek to continue the discussion of subsidyinduced overcapacity and the further development of disciplines to address this issue.
-More generally, the Subsidies Committee will continue to work in 2021 to improve the timeliness and completeness of

-Members' subsidy notifications, including the notification of fisheries subsidies (due June 30, 2021), and will continue to discuss the proposal made by the United States to improve and strengthen the Subsidies Committee's procedures under Article 25.8 of the Subsidies Agreement.
-Finally, the United States will submit its own "new and full" subsidies notification in the summer of 2021.
+In 2023, the United States will continue the discussion of subsidy-induced overcapacity.
+More generally, the Subsidies Committee will continue to work in 2023 to improve the timeliness and completeness of Members' subsidy notifications and will continue to discuss the proposals made by the United States to improve and strengthen the Subsidies Committee's procedures under Article 25.8 of the Subsidies Agreement and the procedures for review of subsidy notifications.
+At the spring meeting, two new members of the PGE should be appointed.
+New notifications for the years 2021 and 2022 will be due June 30, 2023.